Mahyardata/Case-Study/README.md

 # Case-Study - RStudio
-How does a bike-share navigate speedy success?
-Is subscription customer important? how to improve the number of them.
+# How does a bike-share navigate speedy success?
+Is subscription customer important? how to improve the number of them. in this case study, I try to compare two different types of users to figure it out.

 install.packages('tidyverse')

 library(tidyverse)

+install.packages("ggplot2")

+library(ggplot2)

 df_2019_Q1 <- read_csv("Divvy_Trips_2019_Q1.csv")